Skip to main content

 Is showing up in an AI Overview different from ranking on Google?
 Yes.
 Ranking is about one page's position.
 An AI Overview names a business based on your whole footprint: site, Business Profile, reviews, and citations.
 You can win one and lose the other.

 Do I need a Google Business Profile to appear?
-It is one of the strongest signals you can give, because it is the primary data feed for local AI answers.
+It is one of the strongest signals you can give, because it is the primary data feed for local answers.
 Keep it complete and current.

 How long does it take?
 It depends on your starting point and your market.
 The foundation, a readable site and a complete profile, moves first, and reviews and citations compound from there.